pingcap/docs-cn/pd-control.md

     >> config set leader-schedule-limit 4         // 4 tasks of leader scheduling at the same time at most
     ```

-- `region-schedule-limit` controls the number of tasks scheduling the Region at the same time.
-This value affects the speed of Region balance.
-A larger value means a higher speed and setting the value to 0 closes the scheduling.
-Usually the Region scheduling has a large load, so do not set a too large value.
+- `region-schedule-limit` controls the number of tasks of scheduling Regions at the same time.
+This value avoids too many Region balance operators being created.
+The default value is `2048` which is enough for all sizes of clusters, and setting the value to `0` closes the scheduling.
+Usually, the Region scheduling speed is limited by `store-limit`, but it is recommended that you do not customize this value unless you know exactly what you are doing.

     ```bash
     >> config set region-schedule-limit 2         // 2 tasks of Region scheduling at the same time at most